-Planning a trip to one of the best gems in the United States Pacific Northwest?
-No need to spend anymore time planning because we have put together a two day Seattle itinerary for anyone looking for a great time filled with delicious food and gorgeous views.
-We just recently spent some time in Seattle and fell in love with the city, while it would be ideal to have more time to explore, two days is enough to see what makes Seattle so special.
+Before we visited, we made a nice big list of what to do in Seattle, and promptly fell in love with the city!
+While it would be ideal to have more time to explore, two days is enough to see what makes Seattle so special.
 Check out our suggestions!

 Breakfast at Biscuit Bitch

-Start off your first day in Seattle with a hearty, unhealthy, and delicious breakfast at Biscuit Bitch!
+Start off your two day Seattle itinerary with a hearty, unhealthy, and delicious breakfast at Biscuit Bitch!
 There are different savory southern inspired dishes featuring loaded biscuits and gravy.

 You can almost feel your arteries clogging after each delicious bite.
 We opted to split a dish since their servings are generous and we wanted room for sampling the market later.

-There are currently three locations throughout the city, but we recommend with our two day itinerary of Seattle to head to the Pioneer Square location to stay on track.
+There are currently three locations throughout the city, but we recommend heading to the Pioneer Square location to stay on track.

 Explore Pioneer Square